An n × n square of the distinct whole numbers 1, 2, ..., n2, such that the sum of the numbers along any row, column,

 main diagonal produces a different sum such that these sums form a sequence

-of consecutive integers.
+of them for larger sizes.
 A 4 × 4 antimagic square is a square arrangement

 of the numbers 1 to 16 so that the totals of the four rows, four columns,